pip-services/pip-services-docs/content/en/python/components/config/iconfig_reader.md

 description: >
     Interface for configuration readers that retrieve configuration from various sources and make it available for other components.

+---

+### Description

+The IConfigReader interface is used in configuration readers that retrieve a configuration from various sources and make it availale for other components.

+Important points

-    Some IConfigReader implementations may support configuration parameterization.
+- Some IConfigReader implementations may support configuration parameterization.
-    The parameterization allows to use configuration as a template and inject there dynamic values.
+- The parameterization allows to use configuration as a template and inject there dynamic values.
 The values may come from application command like arguments or environment variables.
----

-### Methods
+### Instance methods

 #### _read_config
 Reads configuration and parameterize it with given values.